Breaking

 }));

+There is also the express-async-handler npm package which does the exact same thing if you prefer not to maintain the helper yourself.
 Works on every Express version.
 Adds one wrapper per route.
 I default to express-async-errors instead because the syntactic noise is lower, but for codebases that already use the wrapper, there is no reason to change.

 Typed errors: stop returning 500 for everything